|

 We

-should make sure that our own house is in order before we give advice to
+should make sure that our own house is in order before we

 others. |